javmurillo/mango-shop/README.md

 ### RangeInput

-Stateless components which renders an input in order to allow the user changing the slider values without sliding the bullets.
+Component which renders an input in order to allow the user changing the slider values without sliding the bullets.

 ###### Properties